 So of all the Canadian pot stocks on the market today, Canopy Growth stock is among the few that have any business operations in the U.S. (federal prohibition making it difficult to get a foothold in the market).

-What’s more, Canopy Growth Corp has the option to acquire Acreage Holdings Inc (OTCMKTS:ACRHF) when the U.S. federally legalizes pot, giving CGC stock a huge head start on fellow Canadian marijuana stocks in terms of having established business operations in the U.S.
+What’s more, Canopy Growth Corp has the option to acquire Acreage Holdings Inc (CNSX:ACRG.A.U, OTCMKTS:ACRHF) when the U.S. federally legalizes pot, giving CGC stock a huge head start on fellow Canadian marijuana stocks in terms of having established business operations in the U.S.

 That has Canopy Growth stock well positioned for the future.
 But I believe that, due to the company’s more conservative nature, now that it has lost Linton’s ambition, I imagine that Canopy Growth Corp will take a slow and steady approach to the U.S. market—even in the early days of federal U.S. legalization, which would be the most opportune time to make big investments and acquisitions.